LiyuanLucasLiu/RAdam/README.md

 # RAdam

+In this paper, we study the problem why we need warmup for Adam and identifies the adaptive learning rate has an undesirably large variance in the early stage.
+In principle,

 We are in an early-release beta.
 Expect some adventures and rough edges.

 Detailed readme is still in process.